Scotchester/jellybeans/_posts/2016-03-27-starburst-jelly-beans.md

 Perhaps the ultimate test of a bag of jelly beans is how enjoyable it is to take one of each flavor and eat them all at the same time.[^1]

-Starburt Jelly Beans perform pretty well in the one-of-each test.
+Starburst Jelly Beans perform pretty well in the one-of-each test.
 The quantity is manageable, and the flavors complement each other well, though it does end up feeling and tasting a lot like a bunch of Skittles in your mouth after you're about two-thirds of the way through chewing.